Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Worse than expected:

-Mock Orange: Heavily browsed by deer and also suffers a bit from drought stress
+Mock Orange: Heavily browsed by deer and also suffer some drought stress

-Elderberries including native blue and red elderberries: Destroyed by deer, need substantial watering and fertilizing.
+Elderberries, including native blue and red elderberries: Destroyed by deer, need substantial watering and fertilizer.

 Pears: European pears require significant water, are attractive to deer, and are vulnerable to pests and disease.
 Asian pears are looking a lot better but need protection from deer.